Microbial community and hemorrhoids

 Inflammatory reactions are a protective mechanism

-Differentiation from specific diseases
+Distinction from specific diseases

 A microbial imbalance does not act as the sole trigger in the rectum but as an amplifier of inflammatory processes.
 In combination with hard stool consistency, frequent straining, or moisture, it can contribute to the consolidation of inflammatory irritation states.